luthfiadityaa/SimeDarby-Wiki/Basic-Design/DFD-WMS/Storage/Palletizing-Settting/Palletize-Start.md

 inoutstationoperator--I-->id26-insert
 :::

-After Completion, Conveyor receives the signal and starts transferring the pallet.
-AGC will send ID26 to WareNavi and WareNavi will execute the receive task based on information in received ID26.
+Continue the process, AGC will send ID26 to WareNavi and WareNavi will execute the receive task based on information in received ID26.
 While WareNavi processes ID26, WareNavi will create a Arrival record and let Automatic Mode Change Sender picks up the data.

 <span style="background-color:yellow; color:black; font-weight:bold">&nbsp; jp.co.daifuku.asrs.communication.id.recv.As21Id26 &nbsp;</span>